shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 -   When a conjured object is killed or destroyed, it vanishes in a poof of magic, leaving behind no debris
     -   If it had become permanent, then it leaves behind pieces / debris appropriate to its kind of object
 -   A volatile conjured object can be made permanent
-    -   It costs an additional 1000 wyls to turn a volatile conjured object (1 cubic meter, 1kg) into a magically imbued permanent object
+    -   It requires an additional 1000 wyls to turn a volatile conjured object (1 cubic meter, 1kg) into a magically imbued permanent object
     -   It remains magically imbued for 1 year afterwards.
-    -   It costs another additional 1000 wyls (1 cubic meter, 1kg) to make the magically imbued permanent object no longer magically imbued
+    -   It requires another additional 1000 wyls (1 cubic meter, 1kg) to make the magically imbued permanent object no longer magically imbued
     -   You or another creature may output the additional wyl to make the object permanent

 ## Hallucination